skgithub14/sdtmval/README.md

 ## A typical work flow example

-In this example work flow, we will load in a raw EDC table and transform it into a SDTM domain table.
-We will use the fake domain is ‘XX’.
+In this example work flow, we will import a raw EDC table and transform it into a SDTM domain table.
+We will use the made-up domain ‘XX’.

 ``` r
 # set-up